andriyze/ai-automation/README.md

 3. output will be saved as markdown file

-## Chainning commands: Extract knowledge from YouTube video (subtitles) and provide a readout (mp3 file)
+## Chaining commands: Extract knowledge from YouTube video (subtitles) and provide a readout (mp3 file)

 1. copy url of the YouTube video (e.g. `https://www.youtube.com/watch?v=vF-MQmVxnCs`)